Dick Vermeil: Post-coaching career and legacy

 The Broadcast Pioneers of Philadelphia named Vermeil their Person of the Year in 1985 and inducted him into their Hall of Fame in 2003.

 Vermeil served as head coach for the National Team in the NFLPA Collegiate Bowl from 2012 to 2014, leading his team to victory in each of his three appearances.

 In August 2015, Vermeil bought a 2.5% share of the Philadelphia Soul arena football team.
 With Vermeil owning a minority stake of the team, the Philadelphia Soul won ArenaBowl XXIX in 2016 & ArenaBowl XXX in 2017.

 In 2020, he was named coaching finalist for the Pro Football Hall of Fame's "Centennial Slate."
 He was again up for the class of 2021, but was among the coaches part of the final cut.
 He was chosen as the coaching finalist for the class of 2022.

 In 2022, Vermeil was elected into the Pro Football Hall of Fame.

+For many years after his retirement from the Philadelphia Eagles, Vermeil represented the Philadelphia area Cadillac dealers, as well as for the Philadelphia chapter of Blue Cross Blue Shield, in several radio and television commercials.